 - 1. Make sure there is no audio cable connected to the PicoBoo's Audio Line-In. - 2.
 Press "REC".
-The red light will turn on and the scare sound will start playing. - 3.
-Press the "1" and "2" output buttons to turn on the outputs as you want them to turn on.
+The red light will turn on and the scare sound will start playing. - Press the "1" and "2" output buttons to turn on the outputs as you want them to turn on.
 Synchronize your actions with the sound.
-You can press each button as many times as you want. - 4.
-Press "REC" again to stop recording.
+You can press each button as many times as you want or hold them for as long as you want.
+Whatever you do on those buttons will be recorded for up to 2 minutes. - Press "REC" again to stop recording.
 The scene is automatically saved.
 Press "2" or trigger the input to preview the scene.